Culture of Corruption: ex-UAW leader gets 28-month sentence

 But the union was able to hold off a possible government takeover by agreeing to spending controls, a court-appointed monitor to oversee operations for six years, and an election for members to decide if they want to vote directly for union leaders rather than choosing delegates to a convention.

-Millions in union dues will fund the court-appointed monitor, and the UAW had to pay significant attorney’s fees for officials who were charged, Gardey wrote in a sentencing memo.
+Millions in union dues will now go toward funding the court-appointed monitor, and the UAW had to pay significant attorney’s fees for officials who were charged, Gardey wrote in a sentencing memo.

-He'll also have to forfeit more than $151,000, including money in two bank accounts, plus a set of golf clubs seized by authorities at the Missouri regional office where Jones was director before becoming president.
+He also was fined $10,000, and he'll have to forfeit more than $151,000, including money in two bank accounts, plus a set of golf clubs seized by authorities at the Missouri regional office where Jones was director before becoming president.

+Gardey blamed the scandal on what he said was a lack of democracy in the union, which lacked financial controls and had no opposition to leadership.
+“There is no opportunity to provide checks and balances to abuse of power,” Gardey said.
+Instead, he said the union is dominated by its administrative caucus, which curried favor of leaders rather than serving members.

-Jones was president from June 2018 until November 2019, when he stepped down as the investigation intensified.
+Jones led the 400,000-member union from June 2018 until November 2019, when he stepped down as the investigation intensified.

-Prosecutors alleged that he allowed senior UAW leaders and their families to vacation at union expense for months at a time at villas in Palm Springs, California.
+Prosecutors alleged that he conspired with at least six other high-level union officials.
+He let some of them vacation with their families at union expense for months at a time at villas in Palm Springs, California.
 He spent union money on lavish meals, and over $60,000 on cigars, entertainment, booze and rounds of golf.

 During the scheme, UAW leaders took over $100,000 worth of clothing, golf equipment and other items.
-He also took $45,000 in cash for his own use.
+Jones also took $45,000 in cash for his own use.

 “The exorbitance was jaw-dropping,” Gardey wrote in the memo.